 At the Opéra de Lausanne: La bohème (2017), Cendrillon (2018), Les Chevaliers de la Table ronde (Route Lyrique 2019) and Pinocchio (2023).

-At the Opéra de Lausanne: L’elisir d’amore (2022) and My Fair Lady (2022).
+At the Opéra de Lausanne: L’elisir d’amore (2022), My Fair Lady (2022) and Pauline Viardot’s Cendrillon (2023).

-At the Opéra de Lausanne: Le domino noir (2023).
+At Opéra de Lausanne: Le Domino noir (2023)

-At the Opéra de Lausanne: L’auberge du Cheval Blanc (2021), Werther (2022), L’elisir d’amore (2022), My fair Lady (2022).
+At the Opéra de Lausanne: L’Auberge du Cheval-Blanc (2021), Werther (2022), L’elisir d’amore (2022), My Fair Lady (2022), Le Domino noir (2023) and Orphée aux Enfers (2023).

 Aurélien Reymond-Moret graduated with a degree in musicology from the Université de Saint-Etienne.
 He pursued his studies in singing with Heidi Raymond and Jan Marc Bruin, and took master classes with Françoise Pollet.
 In 2008, he joined the choirs of several operas including Limoges, Lausanne, Geneva and Saint-Étienne.
 He has been a singer in several professional ensembles in Lyon, Lausanne and Geneva.

-At the Opéra de Lausanne: Chico in Pan y toros (2009), Buteux in La fille de Madame Angot (2010), un Araldo in Rinaldo (2011), a mask in L’Aiglon (2013), a guard in Manon (2014), Gaspard in Amahl et les visiteurs du soir (2017), Bertram in La donna del lago (2018).
+At the Opéra de Lausanne: Pan y toros (2009), La Fille de Madame Angot (2010), Rinaldo (2011), L’Aiglon (2013), Manon (2014), Amahl et les visiteurs du soir (2017), La donna del lago (2018), Anna Bolena (2019) and Ariadne auf Naxos (2019).

-At the Opéra de Lausanne: La Belle de Cadix (2016), Les contes d’Hoffmann (2019).
+At the Opéra de Lausanne: La Belle de Cadix (2016), La bohème (2017), Les Contes d’Hoffmann (2019), Doña Francisquita (2020) and Davel (2023)

 The Opéra de Lausanne Choir is young, made up of students of singing from Lausanne’s University of Music and the Geneva HEM, and professional singers.
 Its members are selected by audition and periodically reheard.
 For each opera, they are distributed depending on their voice and/or aptitudes.
 Thanks mainly to their talent on stage, supported by an infectious enthusiasm, they are highly appreciated by all the theatre directors invited.
 For a few years the choir has benefitted from preparation by several experienced choir masters from different backgrounds, chosen depending on the works being sung and their specific interest.

 Born in Innsbruck, Paul Zoller first worked as an architect, after studying at the Hochschule für angewandte Kunst in Vienna, the University of Michigan and the Hochschule der Künste in Berlin.
 After winning numerous prizes, he founded the “the poor boys enterprise” group of architects.
 He then turned to directing, which he studied with Erich Wonder at the Akademie der bildenden Künste in Vienna.
 He has since worked with numerous directors – Andreas Homoki, Lorenzo Fioroni, Vera Nermirovna, Philipp Himmelmann, Thilo Reinhardt, David Hermann, Jetzke Mijens- ken, Julia Hölscher, as well as choreographers Mario Schroeder and Helene Blackburn – and has performed on the stages of the Deutsche Oper and Komische Oper in Berlin, the Opernhaus in Zurich, the Festival d’Aix-en-Provence, the BAM in New York, the Edinburgh Festival, the Opéra-Comique in Paris, the Semperoper in Dresden, the Staatsoper in Hamburg, the Royal Opera in Copenhagen, Oper Köln, Oper am Rhein in Düsseldorf, Theater Basel, Opera Graz, Residenztheater Munich, Opéra national de Lorraine, Opéra de Lausanne, Aalto-Theater Es- sen, Opernhaus Dortmund, Luzerner Theater and Hebbeltheater Berlin.
 In addition to his work as a director, he is also active in the field of performance art and installations.
 He has been nominated twice for the Faustpreis (2012 and 2014).
+In 2024, he received the Opera!
+Award for Best Scenic Designer.

 At the Opéra de Lausanne: Ariadne aus Naxos (2019).